caominhtr/PLIpp/README.md

 # PLIpp - Protein Ligand Interactions python project

-This python project aims to predict the Interaction between protein and ligand based on their coordinates.
+This python project aims to predict the Interaction between protein and ligand based on their coordinates using only Pandas, Numpy, and Scipy library.
+This is my Python project from semester 1, Master 1 In silico Drug Design at Université Paris Cité, France